Anthrax anthrax: Description

 A. anthrax is a fairly large fly, the body length is 10 mm.
 The body is black with four white markings at tergum 2 and 3 and two white markings at the end of the abdomen.
 Tergum 1 is black with tufts of white hairs at the side.
 These tufts are visible in this picture of a hovering fly.
 The wings are mostly black, only the top is transparent.
 The veins are dark brown.
 The following picture was overexposed.
 Due to the brightly lit background the veins are visible.
 The newly emerged Anthrax anthrax may be found sitting on a bee hotel.
 Their body is dull black with more transparent wings.

 Behaviour

 The females may be found hovering before an insect hotel shooting eggs into the nest entrances of mason bees.
 Occasionally females rub their abdomen with dust or sand.
 Dust or sand is necessary to make the eggs less tacky.
 To this end the females have a 'sand chamber'.
 A. anthrax is sometimes seen hovering above a flower.

 Distribution

-Afghanistan, Albania, Algeria, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bulgaria, Canary Islands, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Georgia, Hungary, Iran, Italy.
+Afghanistan, Albania, Algeria, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bulgaria, Canary Islands, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Georgia, Hungary, Iran, Italy, Serbia, Sweden.